SkygearIO/guides/cms/cms-field-type.md

 Every field type has two views: display and edit.
 Display view default will be applied to the list and the show view, while edit view default will be applied to the edit and new view.

-For example, if you use WYSIWYG in the list or the show view, you will get the default WYSIWYG display view (a HTML preview WYSIWYG widget).
-If you use WYSIWYG in the edit or new view, you will get the default WYSIWYG edit view (a working WYSIWYG editor).
+For example, if you use `wysiwyg` in the list or the show view, you will get the default WYSIWYG display view (a HTML preview WYSIWYG widget).
+If you use `wysiwyg` in the edit or new view, you will get the default WYSIWYG edit view (a working WYSIWYG editor).

 <table>
   <tr>